rafi4482/Cifar10-Classification-TF/README.md

 ## Results

-Our trained model achieves an accuracy of XX% on the test dataset.
+Our trained model achieves an accuracy of 80% (approx.) on the test dataset.
 We also calculate and display metrics such as F1 score, recall, and precision.

 ![f1](images/f1.png)